 Wall Drawing with Terre Ercolano by Elizabeth Gourlay

-Elizabeth Gourlay is an American painter whose work utilizes geometric colors, a wide range of colors, and a systematic repetition of shapes.
-Wall Drawing #1 (2003) and Wall Drawing #2, featured in the lobby of 707 Summer St, use vibrant colors and lines to blur the separation between building and the art itself.
-Since receiving her masters in Fine Art from Yale in 1985, she’s had works featured in The LeWitt Collection, Edinburgh College of Art, and Nature Magazine among many others.
+Elizabeth Gourlay was an American painter whose work utilized geometric colors, a wide range of colors, and a systematic repetition of shapes.
+Wall Drawing #2, featured in the lobby of 707 Summer St, uses vibrant colors and lines to blur the separation between building and the art itself.
+After receiving her masters in Fine Art from Yale in 1985, she had works featured in The LeWitt Collection, Edinburgh College of Art, and Nature Magazine among many others.
 Her works frequent galleries throughout Connecticut, Massachusetts, and New York and can be seen on her website.

 Liberty Centre |